Neighbors 2: Sorority Rising: Casting

 In July 2015, Chloë Grace Moretz joined the cast, and the title was revealed to be Neighbors 2: Sorority Rising.
 On August 4, 2015, it was confirmed that Carla Gallo and Ike Barinholtz would be returning for the sequel.
 On August 7, 2015, Beanie Feldstein and Kiersey Clemons were added to the cast to play Moretz's character's sorority sisters.
 On August 13, 2015, The Hollywood Reporter confirmed that Dave Franco would return for the sequel.
 Selena Gomez was seen filming on set.
 Lisa Kudrow was also spotted filming, along with other cast.
 By September 24, 2015, Billy Eichner had joined the cast of the film.
 The same month, it was revealed that Hannibal Buress and Jerrod Carmichael had been cast in the film, reprising their roles from the first film.
 Clara Mamet and Awkwafina also joined the cast.
 On November 18, 2015, it was announced that Cameron Dallas had joined the cast.
 In December 2015, it was revealed that Abbi Jacobson had also joined the cast, followed by Christopher Mintz-Plasse, Liz Cackowski, and Brian Huskey, all reprising their roles from the first film.

 Filming

 Principal photography began on August 31, 2015, in Atlanta, Georgia, and ended on October 29, 2015.

 Post-production

 During post-production, Lena Dunham, LL Cool J, and Cameron Dallas's scenes were all cut from the film.
 In her cut scene, Dunham played Joan of Arc.
 LL Cool J played Beth's father.

 Release

 On February 6, 2015, Universal Pictures scheduled the film for release on May 13, 2016.
 However, on July 27, 2015, the film was pushed back one week to May 20, 2016.

+Home media

+Neighbors 2: Sorority Rising was released on Digital HD on September 6, 2016, and on DVD and Blu-ray on September 20, 2016, by Universal Pictures Home Entertainment.